noamr/velvette-codrops/README.md

-# Animating a music app with Velvette
+# Animating a movies app with Velvette

 *A description of the demo goes here.*